How Discord underlies the Noise Resilience of Quantum Illumination: Introduction

-Quantum illumination~\cite{Lloyd2008,Tan2008,Shapiro2009,Guha2009} offers a radical departure from conventional quantum protocols~\cite{Nielsen2000}.
-Most quantum technologies require fragile entangling correlations to be preserved, whereas quantum illumination operates in extremely-adverse environments with entanglement-breaking noise~\cite{Sacchi2005}.
+Quantum illumination~\cite{Lloyd2008,Tan2008,Weedbrook2011,Shapiro2009,Guha2009,Barzanjeh2015} offers a radical departure from conventional quantum protocols~\cite{Nielsen2000,Wilde2013}.
+Most quantum technologies require fragile entangling correlations to be preserved, whereas quantum illumination operates in extremely-adverse environments with entanglement-breaking noise~\cite{Sacchi2005,Piani2009}.
 Specifically, quantum illumination aims to detect a low reflective target basked in bright noise by probing it with one arm of an entangled state.
 The protocol demonstrates significant improvement over the use of conventional probes, even though the environmental noise destroys all initial entanglement~\cite{Lloyd2008,Tan2008}.
-This counter-intuitive phenomenon has been recently realized in experiments~\cite{Lopaeva2013,Zhang2003}, and has since motivated a class of communication protocols which are secure against passive entanglement-breaking eavesdropping~\cite{Shapiro2009a,Zhang2003}.
+This counter-intuitive phenomenon has been recently realized in a series of experiments~\cite{Lopaeva2013,Zhang2003,Zhang2014}.

 The absence of entanglement, however, does not necessarily imply classicality.
 Quantum protocols that operate with negligible entanglement exist~\cite{Lanyon2008, Knill1998}, motivating the search for quantum resources beyond entanglement.
-Quantum discord stands as a prominent candidate~\cite{Henderson2001,Ollivier2001,Modi2011}.
-Initially proposed to isolate the `quantum' component of mutual information between two physical systems, discord is conjectured to be a potential quantum resource, responsible for the advantage of quantum processors~\cite{Datta08}.
-While promising advances have been made in understanding the operational significance of discord ~\cite{Zurek2003,Cavalcanti2011,Madhok2011,Gu2012,Blandino2012,Dakic2012,Adesso2013}, this remains a topic of significant debate.
-Contrary to entanglement, which is difficult to synthesize, discord is non-zero for almost every mixed state~\cite{Ferraro2010} and its practical merit contradicts the preconception that `quantum' effects are fragile.
+Quantum discord is a prominent candidate~\cite{Henderson2001,Ollivier2001,Modi2011}.
+Initially proposed to isolate the `quantum' component of mutual information between two physical systems, discord is conjectured to be a potential quantum resource, responsible for the advantage of certain quantum algorithms~\cite{Datta08}.
+While promising advances have been made in understanding the operational significance of discord ~\cite{Zurek2003,Cavalcanti2011,boixo2011quantum,Madhok2011,Gu2012,Dakic2012,Adesso2013,girolami2013blind,Pirandola2014}, this remains a topic of significant debate.
+Contrary to entanglement, which is difficult to synthesize, discord is non-zero for almost every mixed state~\cite{Ferraro2010} and its practical merit conflicts with the preconception that `quantum' effects are fragile.